nsw-covid19-tracker/functions/README.md

 ### Setup Firebase

-Create a new project on Firebase.
+Create a new project on Firebase and enable Realtime Database by going into the corresponding tab.

 Then create a service account by going into Settings > Project settings > Service accounts > Firebase Admin SDK > Generate new private key.
 Rename the file to `keyfile.json` and place it under `functions/`.